sitepress/website/pages/getting-started/rack.html.md

 order: 2
 ---

-Sitepress ships with a Rack app that's great for embedding Sitepress sites into any Rack app or deploy to Heroku.
+Out of the box, Sitepress can be easily embedded into any Rack app.
+It can even be deployed direclty to Heroku.

 First, install the `sitepress-server` gem.